University Of Santa Clara Acceptance Rate

 • Demonstrate Leadership: Seek out leadership opportunities within your extracurricular activities.
 This could involve leading a club, organizing an event, or mentoring younger students.

 • Highlight Your Impact: Quantify your contributions whenever possible.
-For example, instead of saying "I volunteered at a homeless shelter," say "I volunteered at a homeless shelter, serving meals to over 100 individuals each week."
+Here's one way to look at it: instead of saying "I volunteered at a homeless shelter," say "I volunteered at a homeless shelter, serving meals to over 100 individuals each week."

 5. Obtain Strong Letters of Recommendation: